 Spend the afternoon relaxing on one of Playa Larga’s beaches.
 End the evening at Sol y Caribe on Playa Caleton where the cocktails are tasty and lilting music wafts through the air.
 The mix of local and tourist creates a cool vibe.

-Playa Larga Stay / Budget Casa Caribe Star | Mid-market Hostal Enrique
+Playa Larga Stay – Budget Casa Caribe Star | Mid-market Hostal Enrique

-DAY 7 / SNORKELLING IN THE CRYSTAL CLEAR BAY OF PIGS
+DAY 7 – BAY OF PIGS

-In the early morning the still and tranquil waters of the Bay of Pigs is the perfect spot for snorkelling and diving.
+In the early morning, the still and tranquil waters of the Bay of Pigs is the perfect spot for snorkelling and diving.

 The reef is only a few meters offshore so you can simply wade in with flippers and mask and explore.
 The reef has suffered under years of tourism and is not what it once was.
 But, search hard enough and you will still find coral alive, plenty of fish and a number of sunken boats.